 Lakkom Waterfalls, also known as Lakkam Waterfalls, this attraction is positioned at a distance of 25 km from Munnar, on the road to Udumalaipettai.
 This waterfall is a part of the very well-known Eravikulam National Park.
 When you arrive at this gushing waterfall, adore the mesmerizing surroundings and scenic beauty all around.
-This waterfall is quite popular amidst nature lovers, honeymooners and locals as well.
+This waterfall is quite popular among nature lovers, honeymooners, and locals as well.

 Rock Climbing and Rappelling